r1g023/nodeExpress-graphQL/README.md

 Provide your email and password to receive a token for authentication.

--After logging in, copy the token received and add it to the request headers for authorization in the GraphQL playground.
+After logging in, copy the token received and add it to the request headers for authorization in the GraphQL playground.

 ![authToken](https://github.com/r1g023/nodeExpress-graphQL/assets/57161327/01b83a5d-3ab3-4fac-9139-eb4e9069ea3e)

 ## User Registration and Login

 | Mutations |
 |-----------|
 | registerUser: Users | (Required: email, username, password, role) |
 | loginUser(username: String!, password: String!): Users |

 ## Users/Posts/Comments Queries and Mutations with User Authentication

 | Queries      | Mutations          |
 |--------------|--------------------|
 | getUsers     | updateUser         |